rhinomat/Medieval-Graphics/README.md

 #### git commit -m "Message"
 #### git push
 ## Functionality to Implement (Ryan)
-### Have Spacebar reset camera
-### Have Initial Camera be further up and back
-### Implement ability to use WASD to move up, down, left and right in environment
 ### Construct Pygame Button to move nav system to that of hypothetical roller coaster
-### Fix Grass Texture
-### Implement ability when r is pressed to have environment auto rotate
+### Implement ability when r is pressed to have environment auto rotate (Working on it)
 ### Figure out how big platform is to be